Home / Blog / Barn Decision: Center Aisle Barn vs Shed Row Barn

 2. Stall Capacity – A center aisle barn's aisle layout allows you to have twice as many horse stalls.
 This is especially important for commercial equestrian facilities.

-3. Option to Add Amenities – Center aisle barns include layouts that allow for extra amenities in the barn interior.
+3. Option to Add Amenities— Center aisle barns include layouts that allow extra amenities in the barn interior.
 This means you can add extra hay storage, a tack room, wash bay areas, and even lounges.

 4. Multiple Stories – A center aisle barn design allows clients to have up to two stories.
 This addition can be crucial if you'd like to maximize storage in your barn.

 The above advantages do come with their share of disadvantages.
-Firstly, center aisle barns require more complex designs that often increase prices.
-Secondly, this constructions requires more careful ventilation compared to a shed row barn.
+First, center aisle barns require more complex designs that often increase prices.
+Second, this construction requires more careful ventilation than a shed row barn.
 This is because the center aisle barn is built up into multiple stories.

 Shed Row Barn

 A Shed Row Barn is a barn that includes a row of stalls that open into an open aisleway (also referred to as a "breezeway").
-This means that the row of stalls are left exposed to the outside – usually protected by an overhang (also referred to as a "lean-to").
-In a shed row barn, you can find just one row of horse stalls or the stalls can also be configured in a back-to-back configuration.
-In general, a shed row barn tends to be smaller and have a less built-up profile than a center aisle barn.
+This means that the row of stalls is left exposed to the outside – usually protected by an overhang (also referred to as a "lean-to").
+In a shed-row barn, you can find just one row of horse stalls, which can also be configured in a back-to-back configuration.
+Generally, a shed row barn tends to be smaller and have a less built-up profile than a center aisle barn.

-For the most part, shed-row barns are most commonly found in racing and training stables.
-These barns are very popular in warm climates.
+Shed-row barns are commonly found in racing and training stables, and they are very popular in warm climates.

 When considering a shed row barn, advantages include:

-1. Ventilation – The shed row barn's open layout allows for ample ventilation.
-The open design allows horse stalls to be positioned in a way that promotes airflow within the barn.
+1. Ventilation—The shed row barn's open layout allows for ample ventilation.
+The open design also allows horse stalls to be positioned to promote airflow within the barn.

-2. Natural Light – Similar to ventilation, an open shed row design provides horses with ample natural light.
+2. Natural Light – Unlike ventilation, an open shed row design provides horses with ample natural light.

 3. Socialization – The open design allows your horses to have an open view of the environment around their horse stalls.
-This "view" is great younger, curious horses as well as very fit horses (who might be easily bored).
+This "view" is great for younger, curious, and very fit horses (who might be easily bored).

-4. Pricing – Shed row barns' designs are fairly straightforward – both in terms of layout, permitting, and materials.
-This ensures that a shed row barn is often more budget friendly.
-This can be a great way to save on the structure, but invest heavily into interior components such as horse stalls
+4. Pricing – Shed row barns' designs are fairly straightforward regarding layout, permitting, and materials.
+This ensures that a shed row barn is often more budget-friendly.
+This can be a great way to save on the structure but invest heavily into interior components such as horse stalls

-While a shed row barn has many advantages, it comes with two primary disadvantages.
+While a shed row barn has many advantages, it has two primary disadvantages.
 Firstly, a shed row is open to bad weather and good weather.
-This means that heavy rain, snow, and wind can make their way into your horse stalls.
-This also means that extra dirt, dust, leaves, and insects can find their way into your horses' stalls.
+This means that heavy rain, snow, and wind can enter your horse stalls.
+This also means extra dirt, dust, leaves, and insects can enter your horses' stalls.
 This can be alleviated with large overhangs, but it is still a consideration point.

-Shed row barns with luxury European stall fronts
+Shed row barns with luxury Sliding Stall Fronts in New York.

-Secondly, shed row barns usually include fairly basic floor plans.
-This leads to barns that do not include luxury amenities such as extra tack rooms, lounges, and wash bays.
-That being said, one can spruce up a shed row barn's layout by adding an L-layout or U-layout that builds a courtyard.
-This particular design is prevalent throughout warmer climates from southern United States to Latin America.
+Secondly, shed row barns usually have fairly basic floor plans, which leads to barns that do not include luxury amenities such as extra tack rooms, lounges, and wash bays.
+One can spruce up a shed row barn's layout by adding an L-layout or U-layout that builds a courtyard.
+This particular design is prevalent throughout warmer climates from the southern United States to Latin America.

-The decision between a center aisle barn and shed row barn is ultimately a decision that is particular to your horses, design goals, and project budget.
-Please feel free to reach out our team if you have any questions.
-Our team has experience in working with general contractors, builders, and architects across the nation.
+The decision between a center aisle barn and a shed row barn is ultimately particular to your horses, design goals, and project budget.
+Please feel free to contact our team if you have any questions.
+Our team has experience working with general contractors, builders, and architects nationwide.
 We can make recommendations based on your location.

-Please kindly feel free to send us an email at sales@americanstalls.com or a call at (855) 957-8255.
-Alternatively, you can also complete a Contact Us Form.
+Please feel free to email us at sales@americanstalls.com or call us at (855) 957 8255.
+Alternatively, you can complete a Contact Us Form.

 Latest Blogs